-The main objective of this study was to analyze how the use of digital resources contributes to improving cognitive flexibility, inhibitory control and basic math skills in early childhood education.
+Evaluation of the effects of a virtual intervention programme on cognitive flexibility, inhibitory control and basic math skills in childhood education

-Keywords: Early childhood education, Games, Simulations
+keywords: Early childhood education, Games, Simulations